 Are you getting married?
 Make the occasion even more special by asking your guests to donate to NBCA instead of registering for gifts, or consider making a meaningful contribution in lieu of wedding favors.
 Your special day can have a significant impact on the prevention, early diagnosis and successful treatment of life-threatening blood clots.

 Do you want to double or even triple the impact of your gift?
 Many employers sponsor matching gift programs and will match any charitable contributions or volunteer hours made by their employees, retirees and/or employees’ spouses.
-Find out if your gift is eligible for matching by visiting here: Matching Gift Search.
-Enter your employer’s name in the webpage’s search box, and then click on the name of your employer for complete guidelines and instructions on submitting the matching gift form.
+Find out if your gift is eligible for matching by typing your employer’s name in the search field below.
 Many employers will even allow you as much as one year to go back and apply for matching on a previous donation made.

 Creating a Facebook fundraiser is an easy way to raise money for a cause that’s important to you, such as blood clot awareness and education.
 Many people create Facebook fundraisers to support NBCA for their birthday, or other special events like Blood Clot Awareness Month in March.
 It’s easy for people to donate, without ever leaving Facebook: Check out Facebook’s step-by-step guide to setting up a fundraiser on your page.